 Teaching children to be kind to animals and emphasising the importance of extending compassion and consideration to other living beings, is an important and valuable life lesson.

-Here are five helpful tips for teaching kindness to animals on World Kindness Day and each day thereafter:
+Here are five helpful tips for teaching children to show kindness to animals on World Kindness Day and each day thereafter:

 1. Observe animals in the wild.